The Avril Lavigne Tour

 The Avril Lavigne Tour was the fifth concert tour by Canadian recording artist Avril Lavigne.
 The tour was supporting her fifth studio album, Avril Lavigne (2013).
-Beginning December 2013, the tour played over 78 concerts in America and Asia.
+Beginning December 2013, the tour played 51 concerts in North America, South America and Asia, ending in August 2014 at the Zepp concert hall in Sapporo, Japan.

 In the United States, Lavigne served as opening act for the Backstreet Boys' In a World Like This Tour.